ordercloud-api/ordercloud-dotnet-catalyst/README.md

 [![OrderCloud.Catalyst](https://img.shields.io/nuget/v/OrderCloud.AzureApp.svg?maxAge=3600)](https://www.nuget.org/packages/OrderCloud.AzureApp/)

 Extensions and helpers for building ASP.NET Core 3.1 API apps and WebJobs that integrate with the OrderCloud e-commerce platform.
+Below is a list of features and how to use them.
+See [examples](https://github.com/ordercloud-api/dotnet-catalyst-examples) for step-by-step guides on solving commerce problems.

 ### User Authentication